The Most Expensive Home in Canada

 Random Useless Fact:

-Playing around with Google image search can lead to some interesting results.
+Playing around with Google image search can lead to some unexpected results.